 Ball pythons require a lot of room, so the cage or enclosure you choose will probably increase in size along with your pet.
-The general rule of thumb is that the perimeter of the cage (two times the length should be at least two times the length and two times the width of your snake's body.
-Most young snakes will do just fine in a 20 gallon tank, but you can expect to upgrade the tank to a minimum of 30 gallons once your snake increases in size.
+The general rule of thumb is that the perimeter of the cage should be at least two times the length and two times the width of your snake's body.
+Most young snakes will do just fine in a 20-gallon tank, but you can expect to upgrade the tank to a minimum of 30 gallons once your snake increases in size.

 One of the most important things you can have on your tank or enclosure is a close-fitting lid with a lock.
 Ball Pythons are notorious for getting out of their cages, so having a lockable lid will prevent your snake from escaping.
 In addition to the lock, the lid should have a full mesh top so the snake gets adequate ventilation.